Forgive 'n Forget

 Forgive 'n Forget (1977–1988) was an Irish-bred racehorse who developed into a top-class steeplechaser.
 He was held up and invariably travelled comfortably in his races but sometimes lacked fluency at his obstacles.
 His biggest success came when winning the 1985 running of the Cheltenham Gold Cup.
 He would later lose his life in the 1988 running of the same event.

 Background

 Forgive 'n Forget was foaled in 1974 and went through the sales ring twice at Ballsbridge in Ireland.
 He was bought for 1,700 guineas as a foal and later sold on for 4,300 guineas as a three-year-old.
 His sire, Precipice Wood, won the 1970 Ascot Gold Cup and developed into a successful national hunt sire.
 Forgive 'n Forget's dam won a race over five furlongs on the flat in 1969.
+He is the last known Thoroughbred horse from the direct sire line through Hermit.

 Early career

 Forgive 'n Forget went into training with W Brennan in Ireland where he won a bumpers event.
 He was then sold privately to builder Tim Kilroe and transferred to the stables of Jimmy FitzGerald in Yorkshire, England.